yazeedsawalha/java-interview-questions/questions/basic.md

 - `main:` This is the name of the method and serves as the starting point of a Java program.

 - `String[] args:` This is a way to provide information to the program when you run it using the command line.
 It's like a list of words (strings) you can use.

+## 3. What are the access modifiers?

+`default:` access modifier is without any access specifier.
+Data members, classes, and methods marked as default are accessible only within the same package.

+`private:` access modifiers are marked with the keyword private and are accessible only within the class itself.
+They are not accessible by classes from the same package.

+`protected:` access modifiers can be accessed within the same package or by subclasses from different packages.

+`public:` access modifiers are accessible from everywhere.

+## 4. What is the difference between Final, Finalize, and Finally?
+`final:` is a keyword used in Java to indicate that a variable, method, or class cannot be changed or extended.
+- When applied to a variable, it means the variable's value cannot be modified after initialization.
+- When applied to a method, it means the method cannot be overridden in subclasses.
+- When applied to a class, it means the class cannot be extended by other classes.

+`finalize:` is a method in the Object class in Java.
+It is called by the garbage collector before reclaiming an object's memory.
+You can override the finalize method in your class to provide custom cleanup operations before an object is garbage collected.

+`finally:` is a block used in exception handling in Java (try-catch-finally).
+The finally block is used to ensure that a certain block of code is always executed, whether an exception is thrown or not.
+It is typically used for cleanup operations, like closing files or releasing resources, to ensure they are performed regardless of exceptions.